+Cleaning your pipe is important.
 Without regular and diligent cleaning, your wonderful new pipe will become a soggy, ill-tasting mess, and will no longer provide you with the smoking pleasure you desire.
-To eliminate such problems, you need to embark on a regimen of regular cleaning and maintainance for your pipes.
+To eliminate such problems, you need to embark on a regimen of regular pipe cleaning and maintenance for your pipes.

-A smokers rotation is the number of pipes they own, and the order they are smoked in.
+A smoker's rotation is the number of pipes they own, and the order the pipes are smoked in.
 This is an important concept to the care and cleaning of your pipes.
 First and foremost, because pipes need a rest in between smokes if they are to continue to function optimally.

 The care and cleaning of your pipe begins with your very first smoke, and should continue forward from there.
 Before each smoke, run a pipe cleaner, either bristle or regular, through the stem to dislodge any leftover ash and dottle, and gently tap your pipe on a cork knocker or the palm of your hand to remove these obstructions from the bowl.